mehdiz97/ADM-HW3/README.md

 # ADM
 # Homework 3 - What is the best anime in the world?

-## Goal of the homework: Build a search engine over the "Top Anime Series" from the list of MyAnimeList.
-Unless differently specified, all the functions must be implemented from scratch.
+### The Goal of the homework is to build a search engine for the "Top Anime Series" from the MyAnimeList list.

+### Unless differently specified, all the functions must be implemented from scratch.

 **main.ipynb**: Notebook file containing the main code of homework